 Maybe, it was your mother or neighbor — fair enough.
 But, let’s say it wasn’t someone super close to you.
 Perhaps they are a friend on Facebook or Instagram.
-Maybe you met them at an event somewhere (we just came back from the Tony Robbins event — wait until we share those goodies!).
+Maybe you met them at an event somewhere (we meet so many new people at generic business events!)

 Would it be a safe guess if we said you probably joined their team because you liked what you saw?

 The Camaraderie, the Support, the Celebrations, the Energy.

 We thought so!
 Team culture both cultivating and nurturing it, are so important to building a strong foundation, and sustainable business.
 Because when people are invested into something — the relationships around the business — they stay.
 Even when their business may not be thriving yet.
 And, even when everything else is telling them to quit — team culture keeps them plugged in.

 So, you might be thinking to yourself ‘sure Sarah and Tony you have built massive teams globally and have an existing culture — what can I do just starting out?’

 Establishing your Team Culture in Network Marketing